Get new deals I come across here 🎁

 • Data integrity

-To top it off, interactions with customer service have slowed to the point where a simple issue can take weeks to resolve.
+To top it off, interactions with customer service used to be so bad that a simple issue I had took weeks to resolve.

 But that’s not even the worst part.